GovTechSG/devsecops-playbook/building-and-packaging.md

 Sometimes, there are vulnerabilities in the SAST or SCA scan that cannot be fixed immediately.
 For example, a third-party library in SCA scan does not have the fix yet, and hence the team is unable to update the library version.

 In such scenarios, the team should perform a risk assessment.
 The risk should be added into a risk register and the relevant authorities such as the agency should approve and accept the risk.
 One example of risk acceptance is when the vulnerability in the library lies in a section of the library that is not being actively used by the application, hence it would not impact the application.
-Public officers can refer to the [IM8 Risk Management](https://intranet.mof.gov.sg/portal/IM/Themes/IT-Management/Set-policies,-standards-and-guidelines-for-ICT-man/Topic/Risk-Management.aspx) in the intranet site for more information and to access the risk register template.
+For more information and to access the risk register template, public officers can refer to the [IM8 Risk Management](https://intranet.mof.gov.sg/portal/IM/Themes/IT-Management/Cloud.aspx) using their GSIB or COMET device.

 ### Digital Signature [#8.1/G11, G12]